 NEO Surveyor is a 50-centimeter-wide telescope.
 Its camera sees things in infrared wavelengths—a type of light not visible to human eyes.
 Infrared light reveals heat signatures, which is perfect for asteroids because they are very dark and hard to see against the blackness of space.
 In infrared light, they glow because they heat up in the Sun and re-radiate that heat back into space.

-NEO Surveyor is both a replacement and an improvement upon NASA’s current asteroid-hunting space telescope, NEOWISE.
-NEOWISE launched in 2009 and was originally an astrophysics telescope before being repurposed as an asteroid hunter in 2013.
-Though NEOWISE has discovered hundreds of asteroids, it is not optimized for the job in ways NEO Surveyor will be.
+NEO Surveyor is far more capable than NASA’s current asteroid-hunting space telescope, NEOWISE.
+NEOWISE launched in 2009 and was originally an astrophysics mission before it was repurposed as an asteroid hunter in 2013.
+Though NEOWISE has discovered hundreds of asteroids, it is not optimized for the job in the ways NEO Surveyor will be.
 NEOWISE has a smaller telescope mirror and sits in Earth orbit, which limits its search capabilities.
 Its orbit is currently drifting to the point where it will soon be unable to observe asteroids without stray light entering the telescope.